logo for my-island-penang.com

 Offering tea to Mr and Mrs Richard Kee, See Koo and Kim

 After the unveiling ceremony of the bride, Jivan carried on with the tea ceremony.
-The role of the Seng Keh Mg (match maker) is the most important.
+The role of the Seng Keh Mg (match maker)is the most important.
 She has to know all the family members and relatives so that she won't announce the wrong ranks of relatives.
-In respect to the elders, the oldest in the family takes the first tea offerings.

 Offering tea to Say Han Ee, Mr and Mrs Chew Kia Han